• Galleries

 Every place is photogenic when you’ve got the sunset colors coming out

 As for poker, unfortunately the mid-stakes games are nowhere near as good as they used to be, which seems to be the trend just about everywhere.
 The big $2/5 game I was playing in last year has been changed to 2/3, and plays nowhere near as crazy.
 The Chinese who run the games are also less willing to let foreigners sit in the good games as they used to be.
 A lot of times if there is a good game there’s no seats of course, and none will open up for hours until the fish gets busted.
-And there’s just way more pros around town, it used to be all the Asians were Chinese, but now you’ve got a bunch of Japaenese and Korean pros in town too.
-Sihanoukville has been ‘discovered’.
+And there’s just way more pros around town, it used to be all the Asians were Chinese, but now you’ve got a bunch of Japanese and Korean pros in town too.
+Sihanoukville has been ‘discovered’ I guess you could say.

 DV Casino, which has most of the poker action